by Susan Flantzer

 Karl XI, King of Sweden was the only child of Karl X Gustav, King of Sweden and Hedwig Eleonora of Holstein-Gottorp.
 He was born on December 4, 1655, at Tre Kronor Castle which was on the site of the present Royal Palace in Stockholm, Sweden.
 His paternal grandparents were Johann Casimir, Count Palatine of Zweibrücken-Kleeburg and Princess Katarina of Sweden, daughter of Karl IX, King of Sweden.
 His maternal grandparents were Friedrich III, Duke of Holstein-Gottorp and Marie Elisabeth of Saxony.

-In his will, Karl XI’s father had appointed Emund Gripenhielm (link in Swedish), a professor of history at Uppsala University who also held government positions including personal secretary to Karl X Gustav.
-The young king’s curriculum consisted of Latin, French, and German and also history, state law, geography, astronomy, and architecture.
+In his will, Karl XI’s father had appointed a tutor for his son.
+Emund Gripenhielm (link in Swedish), was a professor of history at Uppsala University and held government positions including personal secretary to Karl X Gustav.
+The young king’s curriculum consisted of Latin, French, German, history, state law, geography, astronomy, and architecture.
 However, Karl XI did poorly in his studies.
 He had difficulty reading and writing but was good at memorization.
 Karl probably had dyslexia, a reading disorder characterized by trouble with reading despite normal intelligence.
 In 1671, Karl began attending the meetings of the Council of State, and the following year, when he reached his majority, Karl was King of Sweden in his own right.

 In the peace negotiations between Sweden and Denmark in 1679, a marriage between Karl XI and Ulrika Eleonora of Denmark, daughter of Frederik III, King of Denmark, was on the agenda.
 Karl had previously been engaged to his cousin Juliana of Hesse-Eschwege.
 However, on two occasions after the engagement, Juliana became pregnant by two different men, and the engagement was eventually called off.
 Karl and Ulrika Eleonora were married on May 6, 1680, in Skottorp Castle in Skummeslöv, Halland, Sweden.